Haaretz/dfp/README.md

 ## Browser tests

-To run your unit tests in the browser, do `npm run browser`, and open `port 8080` in your browser.
+To run your unit tests in the browser, do `npm run browser`, and open `port 8080`.

 ## Coveralls

-This library is set up to integrate with Coveralls, and will automaticly publish your coverage report if you have created an account for your repo at **coveralls.io**
+This library is set up to integrate with Coveralls, and will automaticly publish your coverage report to **coveralls.io** if you have created an account there.

 ##Rollup